spacecoders/spacecoders.github.io/_pages/SDI.md

 Fellow Coders,
-We are offering a software development immersive this October to motivated Space Force members who want to boost their development skills.
+We are offering a Software Development Immersive this October to motivated Space Force members who want to boost their development skills.

 **Who:** Anyone in the DoD, we are focusing on USSF members for this cohort.

 **What:** Software development experience to boost your skills.

 **When:** 19 Oct start date, 3 month immersive with a 3 month follow-on engagement.

 **Where:** Full time virtual.

 **Why:** Software touches everything we do in the military and we believe this is a great oppurtunity to improve our collective skills and knowledge.
-Learn more about the Air Force's overall software efforts here: <https://software.af.mil>.
+Learn more in the "Apply Now" link!

 [APPLY HERE](https://auth.galvanize.com/register?uid=785290cba96b236082){: .btn .btn--success}